 Seven in 10 networking executives revealed that they expect to primarily deploy and manage their wireless networking applications and services on public or private clouds in the next two to three years (figure 19).
 Remarkably, those who expect to use mainly private clouds are twice as likely to trust traditional cloud technology firms the most to manage their data in the private clouds (56%) than to look first to their own IT department (28%).

-Although it’s still early days of rolling out advanced connectivity, leaders already recognize the potential benefits.
-Adopters strongly believe in next-gen wireless networking technologies’ ability to deliver competitive advantage, unlock the power of other emerging technologies, and rapidly transform both their organization and industry.
-The strategic decisions that wireless adopters make today may affect their future positions, and organizations may want to take the following considerations into account:
+Although it’s still early days of rolling out advanced connectivity, leaders already recognise the potential benefits.
+Adopters strongly believe in next-gen wireless networking technologies’ ability to deliver competitive advantage, unlock the power of other emerging technologies and rapidly transform both their organisation and industry.
+The strategic decisions that wireless adopters make today may affect their future positions and organisations may want to take the following considerations into account:

 • End goal in mind.
 Adopters should consider the usage scenarios they want to achieve and determine which wireless technology (or technologies) would be the best choice in different situations.
 The most successful adopters are likely to be those with the skills to deploy multiple technologies and make diverse networks interoperate as needed.

 • Data strategies.
-When massive volumes of data flow from connected machines and sensors, organizations need thoughtful strategies and policies on how to store, secure, and analyze it.
-Depending on the requirements of various usage scenarios, some data may need to be stored and analyzed in clouds, with other data processed at the intelligent edge.
+When massive volumes of data flow from connected machines and sensors, organisations need thoughtful strategies and policies on how to store, secure and analyse it.
+Depending on the requirements of various usage scenarios, some data may need to be stored and analysed in clouds, with other data processed at the intelligent edge.

 • Integration and network management.
 Adopters are interacting with a complex ecosystem and a multitude of vendors.
-With the propensity to acquire best-of-breed components, organizations should decide whether to tackle the complexity of integration themselves or seek out partners.
-They should assess their organization’s ability to manage, authenticate, and secure networks with thousands of devices.
-Given that security is the number-one adoption concern, leaders would be wise not to underestimate the level of risk, cost, and effort in shouldering these responsibilities, and may want to engage partners for help.
+With the propensity to acquire best-of-breed components, organisations should decide whether to tackle the complexity of integration themselves or seek out partners.
+They should assess their organisation’s ability to manage, authenticate and secure networks with thousands of devices.
+Given that security is the number-one adoption concern, leaders would be wise not to underestimate the level of risk, cost and effort in shouldering these responsibilities and may want to engage partners for help.